Employment for rural youth

 You are currently viewing a placeholder content from YouTube.
 To access the actual content, click the button below.
 Please note that doing so will share data with third-party providers.

-“To be honest, I never thought about taking the leap into self-employment.
+More Information“To be honest, I never thought about taking the leap into self-employment.
 Apart from that – I wouldn‘t have known how to do it.
 My very own success: I am no longer dependent on my parents.
 Even better, I can finally give something back to them.”

-– Renny, poultry farmer (Kenya)
+– Renny, Poultry farmer (Kenya)

 “I make compost as a source of income and to preserve our environment.
 It makes me very proud to be the number one compost producer in my area.
 I also decided to produce a bio-repellent – not only for my own production but also for other producers.”